Skip to main content

 All ages are welcome.
 Anyone under 16 must be accompanied by a parent or guardian.

-Cape Fear River Watch will supply all necessary equipment such as pickers, gloves, safety vests, bags, and bug spray.
+Cape Fear River Watch will provide all necessary equipment, including pickers, gloves, safety vests, bags, bug spray, kayaks, and life vests.

 Closed-toe shoes are required on site.
 Long pants are suggested.
 Please bring water.